garfix/nli-go/doc/manual/knowledge-engineer/creating-a-grammar.md

 Verb phrases can have different persons (first, second, third), pluralization, tenses (past, present, future), modals (can, should) and passivization.
 The word forms for the verb are different in these cases.
 Auxiliaries are used to specify past perfect.

-NLI-Go does not have a way to constrain agreement between NP and VP.

 ## Adverb phrases

 Phrases that modify a verb are rarely used in an NLI.
 But it is possible.